matthewwilfred/matthewwilfred.github.io/_posts/2016-12-28-Deep-Learning-Book-2.md

 *"The probability mass function maps from a state of a discrete random variable to the probability of that random variable taking on that state.
 The probability that x = x is denoted as P(x), with a probability of 1 indicating that x = x is certain and a probability of 0 indicating that x = x is impossible.
 Sometimes to disambiguate which PMF to use, we write the name of the random variable explicitly: P<sub>x = x</sub>.
 Sometimes we define a variable first, then use ∼ notation to specify which distribution it follows later: x ∼ P(x).”*

 *"A probability distribution over discrete variables may be described using a probability mass function (PMF).
-We typically denote probability mass functions with a capital $P$.
-Probability mass functions can act on many variables at the same time.
+We typically denote probability mass functions with a capital P. Probability mass functions can act on many variables at the same time.
 Such a probability distribution over many variables is known as a joint probability distribution.
 P<sub>x = x, y =y</sub> denotes the probability that x = x and y = y simultaneously.
 We may also write P(x,y) for brevity.”*

 *"When working with continuous random variables, we describe probability distributions using a probability density function (PDF) rather than a probability mass function.”*